william-swy/chip-8-emulator/README.md

 ## Build instructions
 It is recommended to use [Conan](https://github.com/conan-io/conan) as the package manager as it will easily resolve dependencies.
 A vcpkg option is also available.
+Requires Conan version >= 1.54 but < 2.0

 With Conan
 ```sh